 - 6 Tablespoons psyllium husk whole fiber

-- ¼ cup gelatin or for Vegan, use flax seed meal (Optional: With the vegan version, you may wish to add ¼ cup granulated sweetener to your dough, like coconut sugar, to increase the richness, flavor and caramelization of your batter when it cooks.)
+- ¼ cup gelatin or for Vegan, use flax seed meal or chia seed meal (Optional: With the vegan version, you may wish to add ¼ cup granulated sweetener to your dough, like coconut sugar, to increase the richness, flavor and caramelization of your batter when it cooks.
+I personally do this.)

 - 1 Tablespoon apple cider vinegar or any vinegar (such as rice), or lemon juice

 - Place cooked oatmeal, in scoops (not one big blob) and beans into blender jar.
 Add water, fat and vinegar.
 Start to purée on lowest speed, then increase speed gradually to medium speed for a total of 45 to 60 seconds.
 The mixture will be thick.

 - In large bowl, stir together dry ingredients: flour, psyllium, gelatin or flax, baking soda and sea salt.

 - Add blender purée, and stir together well.
 It will be a thick sticky dough, not a runny batter.

 - Preheat waffle iron.
 Add batter, and press lightly down on the top of the waffle iron, using a hot pad, to close iron and smash down batter.
 Cook 5 to 7 minutes, until crispy and golden brown.
 (Oat flour waffles will be darker than rice flour waffles.
 And the flax waffle will also be paler.)

 - Remove from iron, and top with favorites.